praveens1499/billswift-lead-pipeline/README.md

 **Full lifecycle automation**
 Four HubSpot workflows drive the lead journey: registration confirmation, MQL upgrade on engagement, SQL/Opportunity and deal creation on meeting booking, and an instant internal alert for high-scoring leads.

+**Priority Lead Alert (Zapier + Slack)**
+Leads crossing the same priority threshold as HubSpot's Hot tier trigger a dedicated Zapier webhook, called directly from the Flask backend.
+This posts a real-time Slack alert — company, score, transaction volume, and primary revenue challenge — and simultaneously logs the lead to a separate priority-leads Excel file, giving the team visibility beyond the CRM itself.

 ---

 ## CFO-Ready Analytics